japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryProgress.md

 [NOTE]
 ====
-Use link:spark-sql-streaming-StreamingQueryListener.adoc#QueryProgressEvent[StreamingQueryListener] to get notified about `StreamingQueryProgress` updates while a streaming query is executed.
+Use link:spark-sql-streaming-StreamingQueryListener.md#QueryProgressEvent[StreamingQueryListener] to get notified about `StreamingQueryProgress` updates while a streaming query is executed.
 ====

 [[events]]